DaanDwars/ppazp/index.md

 ![Book logo](zoomposium.jpg)

-The plant propagation algorithm is a crossoverless population based evolutionary algorithm,
+##### The plant propagation algorithm is a crossoverless population based evolutionary algorithm, in

 # Program (in CEST time zone)
 <BR>